 1 Joint account with adult 18 years or older required.
 Additional terms and conditions apply.
 See the Truth-In-Savings Disclosure for details.

 2 Deposits must be made at least once per month.
 Total deposits each month must equal or exceed $20.
 Failure to meet the monthly minimum deposit will result in account closure and transfer of the balance less penalty to your Savings account.
 Withdrawal or cancellation prior to maturity will result in the loss of 180 days of dividends on the amount withdrawn.

-3 Certain Digital Banking services are not available for ages 13–17.
+Digital Banking services are not available for children under the age of 13.